-As shown below in Table ES5 the model results demonstrated that the avoidance or delay of surgery-related harms afforded by active surveillance translates into a substantial net benefit in quality of life, as this strategy produces an additional 0.7 additional quality-
+As shown on the following page in Table ES5 the model results demonstrated that the avoidance or delay of surgery-related harms afforded by active surveillance translates into a substantial net benefit in quality of life, as this strategy produces an additional 1.15 quality-adjusted years of life compared to immediate radical prostatectomy.
+Findings were similar for 55-year-old men as well, and for simplicity only the results for 65-year-old men are shown in Table ES5.

-Active surveillance was thus found to be more effective overall than radical prostatectomy, at an additional lifetime cost of \$851.
-The formal incremental cost-effectiveness ratio of active surveillance is \$1,125 per QALY.
+Active surveillance was thus found to have higher clinical effectiveness, as measured in quality-adjusted life years, than radical prostatectomy, at an additional lifetime cost of \$2,074.
+The formal incremental cost-effectiveness ratio of active surveillance is \$1,803 per QALY gained.
+For 55 year-old men, active surveillance remained substantially more effective, and cost differences were similar (incremental cost-effectiveness ratio: \$1,820 per QALY gained).